 Chris and Juli McGuire have operated Two Onion Farm since 2003.
 From 2003-2017, we raised up to 5 acres of organic mixed vegetables.
 In 2012 we began planting organic apples, and we increased our orchard in subsequent years.
-In 2019 we managed two acres of apples.
-We have evaluated trial plantings of other fruits, and in 2020 we will plant a half acre of currants and gooseberries.
+Currently we grow two acres of apples and a half acre of currants and gooseberries.
 We transitioned our farm from vegetables to fruit to meet a strong market demand for local organic fruit and to protect our hillside soils from erosion with a perennial crop.
 We market our apples through a community-supported agriculture (CSA) program, to local grocery stores and chefs, and by processing them into applesauce and apple butter.

-We raise trellised dwarf trees in our outdoor apple orchard.
-Since we started our orchard, we have employed the following sustainable practices: we grow disease-resistant varieties which require minimal organic fungicide sprays.
+We raise trellised dwarf trees in our orchard.
+Since we started our orchard, we have employed several sustainable practices: we grow disease-resistant varieties which require minimal organic fungicide sprays.
 We use bark mulch under our trees to reduce weed competition, supply nutrients and organic matter, and nourish beneficial soil fungi.
 We encourage beneficial insects in the orchard, scout daily for pests, monitor weather to predict pest outbreaks, and only spray organic pesticides as a last resort.

 - Compare four methods of repeatedly killing Canada thistle shoots in our mulched apple orchard: hand-pulling, spraying with an organic herbicide, mowing with a string trimmer, and cutting shoots off with a hoe.